-- 1. If you know you will be absent from duty, you must As soon as you know you are going to be absent from duty, transportation employees must call the attendance line at 513-825-4600 ext.
-2 to report their absence Additionally, transportation employees must call, text, or email all Transportation Assistant Supervisors and the Transportation Supervisor to notify of the absence. - 2.
-Drivers must phone, text, or email on the above schedule every day of absence.
+- 1. If you know you will be absent from duty, you must call prior to 5:00 AM if you know you are going to be absent from duty, transportation employees must call the attendance line at 513-825-4600 ext.
+2 to report their absence After 5:00 AM, transportation employees must verbally speak with a Transportation Supervisor or Transportation Office Personnel.
+If unable to contact a supervisor, transportation employees must text, or email all Transportation Assistant Supervisors and the Transportation Supervisor to notify of the absence. - 2.
 If you do not notify, it will be assumed that you are working.